 The cash surrender value provided under the contract, if any.

 For Account Value Based Annuity contracts, the MAV is equal to the cash surrender value provided under the contract, if any, otherwise zero.

+For contracts in the Longevity Reinsurance Reserving Category, the MAV is equal to 2% of the scheduled longevity benefits payable by the benefit provider within the next 12 months from the date of valuation, as defined by Section 4.B.1.

 D. Allocated excess reserve (AER)